| Fifth Crusade 1213 - 1221 |

 on the town of Qaqun.

-At the end of October 1271, a small force
+October 1271, a small force of Mongols

-of Mongols arrived in Syria and ravaged
+arrived in Syria and ravaged the land

-the land from Aleppo
+from Aleppo

 southward.
 However Abagha, occupied by